Gas fuelled engines

 When an installation, repair or inspection is made a vehicle/vessel inspection certificate (Approved Form PGR101/102) must be issued.
 Authorised installers can purchase these forms from the Petroleum and Gas Inspectorate regional offices (see more information below).

-For administrative enquiries on obtaining gas work authorisations contact a licensing officer in your region:
+For administrative enquiries on obtaining gas work authorisations contact our licensing staff in your region:

 - Southern region (07) 3238 3725